iForgot321/ChessOpeningLearner/README.md

  user-friendly interface.
 ### User Stories
 As a user, I want to be able to
- - add openings to my opening database
+ - view all openings stored in the database
- - view all openings previously added
+ - add openings
+ - add alternative lines
  - delete openings
  - export and import openings via PGN